eric-holmes/passport-jwt-mock/readme.md

 Mock passport JWT strategy for testing a Node.js application.

-This module allows you authenticate a fake user in a Node application using your existing  `jwtStrategy.authenticate()` function, to allow for easy testing of routes.
+This module allows you authenticate a fake user in a Node application using your existing  `passport-jwt` implementation to allow for easy testing of routes.

 ## Install